Tour Length

 6What are the pros and cons of different accommodation types?

 “Several types of accommodation are available on Serengeti safari tours.
 If you want to keep down costs, the cheapest option is a basic camping safari with a budget operator that will usually supply tents, sleeping bags and other gear, and no-frills meals.
 Serengeti is also serviced by a number of ‘hotel in the bush’ lodges operated by chains such as Serena and Sopa; these tend to be upper mid-range in price and offer high levels of comfort.
 They also tend to be designed to close out the bush at night, making them well suited to first-time safari-goers nervous about wildlife encounters.
-The park is also serviced by innumerable small lodges and tented camps (some permanent, others seasonal in order to follow the migration) that combine a medium to high level of comfort with a genuine bush atmosphere and high probability of wildlife passing through, especially at night.
-Generally speaking these smaller camps have prices that reflect the level of luxury and exclusivity they offer.
-Whichever option you go for, practically all Serengeti safari prices are all-inclusive and incorporate transport, game drives, park fees, accommodation/camping and food.”
+The park is also serviced by innumerable small lodges and tented camps (some permanent, others seasonal in order to follow the migration).
+These combine a medium to high level of comfort with a genuine bush atmosphere and a high probability of wildlife passing through, especially at night.
+Generally speaking, these smaller camps have prices that reflect the level of luxury and exclusivity they offer.
+Whichever option you go for, practically all Serengeti safari prices are all-inclusive and incorporate transport, game drives, park fees, accommodation and food.”

-8Serengeti Safari Reviews
+7Serengeti Safari Reviews

 Stephen is a travel writer and avid conservationist whose work appears in prestigious magazines such as Africa Geographic and Travel Africa.